-Mr. T. Theyagamurti who is over seventy years of age retires and offers himself for reappointment under and by virtue of the Special Notice received from a shareholder of the Company which is referred to in the Notice of Meeting.
+Mr. T. Theyagamurti who is over 70 years of age retires and offers himself for reappointment under and by virtue of the Special Notice received from a shareholder of the Company which is referred to in the Notice of Meeting.

 Mr. S.D.R.
-Arudpragasam who would have attained the age of 70 years at the date of the Annual General Meeting offers himself for reappointment under and by virtue of the Special Notice received from a shareholder of the Company which is referred to in the Notice of Meeting.
+Arudpragasam who is over 70 years of age offers himself for reappointment under and by virtue of the Special Notice received from a shareholder of the Company which is referred to in the Notice of Meeting.